LLNL/scr/doc/rst/users/overview.rst

 If an application disables the periodic flush feature, the application is responsible for writing occasional checkpoint sets to the parallel file system.

 ..
-TODO: fetch/flush crc32 does not currently work with filo, consider how to add this back
-..
 By default, SCR computes and stores a CRC32 checksum value for each checkpoint file during a flush.
    It then uses the checksum to verify the integrity of each file as it is read back into cache during a fetch.
    If data corruption is detected, SCR falls back to fetch an earlier checkpoint set.